rainbow0210/Arduino_Instrument/README.md

 # Arduino_Instrument

-This program is Aruduino sketch.
+This program is Arduino sketch.

 I created something that looks like a musical instrument.